GlareDB/glaredb.github.io/_glaredb/sql-functions/lance_scan.md

 # `lance_scan`

-Read a lance Lake table from the local filesystem or supported object store.
+Read a lance table from the local filesystem or supported object store.

 ## Syntax